lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md

 :::danger

-To avoid front-running and Allowance Double-Spend Exploit when increasing or decreasing the authorized amount of an operator, it is advised to: 1. either call [`revokeOperator`](#revokeoperator) first, and then re-call [`authorizeOperator`](#authorizeoperator) with the new amount.
-2. or use the non-standard functions [`increaseAllowance`](#increaseallowance) or [`decreaseAllowance`](#decreaseallowance).
+To avoid front-running and Allowance Double-Spend Exploit when increasing or decreasing the authorized amount of an operator, it is advised to use the [`increaseAllowance`](#increaseallowance) or [`decreaseAllowance`](#decreaseallowance) function.
 For more information, see: https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/

 :::